hdadhich01/hdadhich01.github.io/content/about/_index.md

 I like to:

-- Bike and walk with music
+- bike and walk with music
-- Find ways to use new tech
+- find ways to use new tech
-- Help other people
+- help other people

-I fw:
+I enjoy:

+- sunday resets
-- Sunny in winter time
+- sunny in winter time
-- Jackets and formal wear
+- jackets and formal wear
-- Every-day carry gear
+- every-day carry gear
-- Ambient lighting
+- ambient lighting

 I'd like to:

-- Get into short-film making
+- get into short-film making
-- Get better at learning methods
+- get better at learning methods
-- Buy the earth
+- buy the earth

 <img src="https://imgs.xkcd.com/comics/automation_2x.png" width="35%" />